benrugg/AI-Render/README.md

-## Stable Diffusion Render - Blender Addon
+## AI Render - Stable Diffusion in Blender

-Blender Add-on that renders an AI generated image based on a text prompt and your rendered scene.
+Render with Stable Diffusion in Blender.
+This add-on renders an AI generated image based on a text prompt and your scene.

 Create incredible AI generated images with Stable Diffusion easily, without running any code on your own computer!